Who is Sam Storms?

 - The Singing God (new edition from Passio, 2013)

 - The Beginner’s Guide to Spiritual Gifts (new and expanded edition from Regal, 2013)

-- Kingdom Come: The Amillennial Alternative (forthcoming from Christian Focus in May, 2013)
+- Kingdom Come: The Amillennial Alternative (Christian Focus, 2013)

 - Tough Topics (Crossway, March, 2013)